Population: 19.76 million (2016, Eurostat)

 Romania exports its fisheries and aquaculture products to a wide range of countries with Bulgaria, Italy, and Greece as the main destinations.
-In 2014, these countries were responsible for over a half of Romanian export of all fisheries and aquaculture products.
-The total exports of fisheries and aquaculture products from Romania remained stable in 2010–2014, accounting to 6,216 tonnes in 2014.
-In contrast, the export value increased 30% over the same period reaching €20 million.
+In 2014, these countries were responsible for over half of Romanian fisheries and aquaculture product exports.
+The total exports of fisheries and aquaculture products from Romania remained stable in 2010–2014, amounting to 6,216 tonnes in 2014.
+In contrast, the export value increased 30 % over the same period reaching €20 million.

 Romanian consumers traditionally prefer meat products, while the consumption of fisheries and aquaculture products is far below the EU average.
-However, the national average apparent consumption of fisheries and aquaculture products followed an upwards trend in the recent years, reaching 6.3 kg per capita in 2015 (live weight equivalent – kg/capita per year).
-The great majority of fish and fish products are distributed and sold through hyper-and supermarkets chains.
-Romanian’s household consumption is dominated by live/fresh fish, followed by frozen fish, as well as marinated and prepared products.
-The top three preferred species are trout, carp, mackarel, and salmon.
+However, the national average apparent consumption of fisheries and aquaculture products followed an upwards trend in the recent years, reaching 6.3 kg per capita in 2015 (live weight equivalent – kg / capita per year).
+The great majority of fish and fish products are distributed and sold through supermarket chains.
+Romanian’s household consumption is dominated by live / fresh fish, followed by frozen fish, as well as marinated and prepared products.
+The top three preferred species are trout, carp, mackerel, and salmon.

-The main challenges in commercial fisheries (inland and marine fishing) are investing in the modernization of ports, fishing fleet, promoting fishery products, implementing an integrated traceability system for monitoring the entire supply chain from capture to final consumer, compensation, and subsidies for unforeseen circumstances.
-The predation of wild animals and often incoherent and unreasonably restrictive legislation and other external factors, can be mentioned as constraints of development of the aquaculture sector.
-Such factors include climate changes, heavy discrimination of fish producers compared with the other agricultural farmers, the low impetus of innovation, the inefficient collaboration among farmers and between science and practice.
+The main challenges in the commercial fisheries of inland and marine fishing are investing in the modernization of ports, the fishing fleet, promoting fishery products, implementing an integrated traceability system for monitoring the entire supply chain from capture to final consumer, compensation, and subsidies for unforeseen circumstances.
+The predation of wild animals and often incoherent and unreasonably restrictive legislation and other external factors can be mentioned as constraints of development of the aquaculture sector.
+Such factors include climate changes, heavy discrimination of fish producers compared with the other agricultural farmers, the low impetus of innovation, and the inefficient collaboration among farmers and between science and practitioners.

-As regard to the processing sector; across all regions, identified needs for processing are related to the efficiency of the production activity, the use of allocated funds and state intervention measures.
-A product diversification is very important especially valuable species, to attract new market share to national and international market.
+Regarding the processing sector, across all regions, there are identified needs for processing related to the efficiency of the production activities, the use of allocated funds, and state intervention measures.
+Product diversification is very important especially for valuable species to attract new market share for national and international markets.